A Normality Test for High-dimensional Data based on a Nearest Neighbor Approach: Method and Theory

 \section{Method and Theory}

 We propose in this section a novel nonparametric algorithm to test the normality of the high-dimensional data.
-We start with the intuition of the proposed method, and then study the theoretical results on the type I error control of the new approach based on the asymptotic equivalence of two events for searching the nearest neighbors under the null hypothesis.
+We start with the intuition of the proposed method, and then study the error control of the new approach based on the asymptotic equivalence of two events for searching the nearest neighbors under the null hypothesis.